Posted April 2017 by NZCU Baywide

 When you apply for a term deposit, for example, you choose the length of your investment (also known as the “term”), which usually falls into one of two categories:

-- Short term deposits - up to 12 months or less.
+- Short deposits - up to 12 months or less.

-- Long term deposits - anywhere up to 5 years.
+- Long deposits - anywhere up to 5 years.

-Once funds have been deposited into the account, they’re meant to remain there - untouched - for the life of the term, where they then earn high interest.
-When you earn interest on a short term deposit, this is usually paid out at the end of the term, while more long-term options tend to pay their interest quarterly or annually into an account of your choosing.
+Once funds have been deposited into the account, they’re meant to remain there - untouched - for the life of the investment, where they then earn high interest.
+When you earn interest on a short term deposit, this is usually paid out at the end of the investment period, while more long-term options tend to pay their interest quarterly or annually into an account of your choosing.

-Once the term is up, you’ll then be given the option to either reinvest your funds - plus interest earned - into a new term deposit, or have this deposited in full into your account.
+Once the investment period comes to an end, you’ll then be given the option to either reinvest your funds - plus interest earned - or have this deposited in full into your account.

 Whether you simply want to set your money aside and let it do the work for you, or if you’re saving for anything from a home through to your retirement, a fixed-term investment could be worth it for you.